- Home

 Technical writers need tools to create a variety of documentation, including user manuals and guides, installation manuals, online help, knowledge bases, FAQs, tutorials and training materials, quick-start guides, standard operating procedures, and so on.

 A lot goes into creating this content; it’s more than simply sitting down and writing, especially not technical content.
 Content creation tools must support text and media-based content (images, screenshots, video).
+If your organization works with structured content standards like DITA or XML, your tools must support these formats natively.
 Plus, you’ll need features such as version control to track changes, auditing (to show who worked on what content), and review and approval workflows.

 Depending on your requirements, you may also need to reuse content across documents or create variants to support different brands or locales.
 The tools you use will need to support these complex requirements.